JLoetzsch/Ultrasonic-level-sensor/README.md

 //sketch for low-budget-sensor (02.09.2020)

-//necessary libaries, under the point Links you will find the download location from the libaries
+//necessary libaries, under the point links you will find the download location for the libaries
 #include "LowPower.h"
 #include <SD.h>
 #include <SPI.h>